mdelsole/brain-nexus/computational-neuroscience/Memory/index.markdown

 While this model is intuitive, it's very egocentric.
 It's another one of these psycology models made be people who don't have a deep understanding of the brain and beleive consciousness is all there is.

+## Episodic Memory

+Episodic memory is autobiographical memory (life events) and arbitrary new memories (e.g. facts you learn in class).

+If for aribitrary new memories there is more than one pairing, interference can happen.
+As you start to learn items on the A-C pairing list, you see a systematic amount of interference on the A-B list.

+Standard neural networks suffer catastrophic interference, meaning as A-C list is learnt the A-B list is completely forgotten.
+Parameters need to be changed to fix it.

+The fundamental problem is that the same neurons and same synapses are getting re-used to learn about the A-C items as were used to learn the A-B items.
+The A-B knowledge, stored in the synaptic weights, are getting overwritten.
+Interference is caused by re-use and overwriting of the old synapses.

+The question becomes how do we make the network use different neurons and synapses for new memories?
+By having fewer active neurons, like we saw in the cerebellum.
+We could increase the amount of inhibition.

+Really we want to encourage the network to use different neurons.
+We can increase the strength of the neural pathway, but more importantly we can increase the size of the hidden layer.

+Overall solution: Give plenty of room for the network to use different neurons.
+Increase the size of the hidden layer, increases the sparsity of the neurons that become active.

+## The Hippocampus

+The hippocampus is the system in charge of our episodic memories.

+How does the hippocampus solve the catostrophic interference problem?